• Skip to primary navigation

 Why is my lasagna so runny?

 It could be 2 things, one: your sauce is too thin and two: your noodles were too wet.
 Lasagna sauce should be canned spaghetti sauce consistency.
-Cook your sauce for longer, or don't cover it in the oven to release some of the moisture.
+Cook your sauce for longer, or leave uncovered in the oven.

 looking inside a butternut squash lasagna roll